 What’s important to note here is that there are many kinds of fleece and they are not all created equal.

-“Fleece” fabrics just describes fabric that is knit, and then at least one side is brushed to loosen fibers and create a plush nap.
-Types of fleece include cotton or cotton blended fleece, lycra spandex fleece, French terry fleece, slub fleece, sherpa fleece, polyester fleece, polar fleece and microfleece.
+“Fleece” fabrics just describe fabric that is knit, and then at least one side is brushed to loosen fibers and create a plush nap.
+Types of fleece include cotton or cotton blended fleece, lycra spandex fleece, French terry fleece, slub fleece, sherpa fleece, polyester fleece, polar fleece, and microfleece.